ChronicHacker/esp32-s3-usb-payload-injector/README.md

 # ESP32-S3 USB Payload Injector

-A collection of 19 standalone Arduino `.ino` payloads designed for the ESP32-S3, turning your microcontroller into a powerful USB prank or automation tool.
-Inject PowerShell commands, play sounds, open websites, and dump sensitive system data with ease.
+A collection of 20 standalone Arduino `.ino` payloads designed for the ESP32-S3, turning your microcontroller into a powerful USB prank or automation tool.
+Inject PowerShell commands, play sounds, open websites, and dump system data with ease.

 ---

 ## 🔥 Features

-- Plug-and-play `.ino` payloads (no extra libraries required beyond `Keyboard`)
+- Plug-and-play `.ino` payloads — no `.h` files required
-- USB HID injection compatible with Windows
+- USB HID injection for Windows systems
-- Includes PowerShell pranks, audio, system info dumps, and more
+- Includes pranks, info dumps, PowerShell tricks, and TTS
-- Built for ESP32-S3 with native USB support
+- Built specifically for ESP32-S3 with native USB + TinyUSB support

 ---